 It is one of the most important archaeological site, which you can find in the heart of Rome.
 This place used to be a marshland more than 3000 years ago.
 It was the center of the Roman Empire with taverns, markets, squares, basilicas, and monument.
 It is so old and still here, crazy right?

 For tickets and opening hours visit: CoopCulture

-The Colosseum is the largest and ancient amphitheater in the world, also it is the most iconic place of the Rome.
+The Colosseum is the largest and ancient amphitheater in the world, also it is the most iconic place in Rome.
 It has been used for gladiatorial competitions and battles, animal hunts and executions.
-There were space for 55 000 – 80 000 people who could enter the Colosseum through 80 entrances.
+There was space for 55 000 – 80 000 people who could enter the Colosseum through 80 entrances.
 Can you imagine how brilliant this architecture is that it still stands?
 It survives the weather changes, earthquakes, robberies.
-For tickets and opening hours visit: CoopCulture
+For tickets and opening hours visit here.

 Address: Piazza del Colosseo, Rome

 Vatican City and St. Peter’s Basilica

 Travel to Rome and do not visit the Vatican?
 That’s just impossible.